Back to Blog

 Seniority Distribution of the Workforce

 The allocation of employees between junior and management levels is crucial in workforce dynamics.
-It is important to consider cost-effectiveness and the ability to provide effective oversight and guidance when determining the seniority distribution within the organization.
+When determining the seniority distribution within the organization, it is important to consider cost-effectiveness and the ability to provide effective oversight and guidance.

 Career Progression

-Measuring metrics like promotion rates, attrition rates, and employee commitment helps understand career progression within the workforce.
+Measuring promotion rates, attrition rates, and employee commitment helps understand career progression within the workforce.
 This information provides insights into talent development and retention dynamics, which helps organizations retain top talent.

 Additional Metrics of Interest